Open-EO/openeo-sentinelhub-python-driver/tests/README.md

 First copy `.env.example` to `.env` in the root directory of the project and enter valid variables.

-Make sure process definitions have been downloaded.
+Make sure process definitions have been downloaded (by running `download-process-definitions.sh`).

 Procedure for running tests:
 ```